25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 Methods present in the file:

-- `ConfigureServices`: Add and configure services, like entity framework, etc..
+- `ConfigureServices`: Add and configure services, like entity framework, etc...
-- `Configure`: Add and configure middle-ware to the pipe line.
+- `Configure`: Add and configure middle-ware to the pipe line

 ### Application Configurations